renata-gotler/studies/README.md

-# studies
+# Studies
-Repository to practice and study
+Repository to practice and study.